neetjn/hyper-table/README.md

 ### About

-**hyper-table** is a ReactTable port for the HyperHTML framework.
-Underneath...
+**hyper-table** is a [ReactTable](https://github.com/react-tools/react-table) port for the HyperHTML framework.
+This project is relatively simple, and simply generates tables given a structured list of columns and a vector of data.

 ### Support